 BUT I really believe in the power of classifying to help students develop their ideas and hone their meta-cognitive skills.
 (If you haven’t read Classroom Instruction That Works: Research Based Strategies for Increasing Student Achievement, I highly recommend it.
 This is an affiliate link!)

 First up, I spread all the cards out on the table.
 Instead of telling my group the categories ahead of time, I asked them to read the cards and see if they noticed anything they might have in common.
 They took turns reading each card aloud.
 The kids noticed that there were some cards that were “missing something” and some cards that were missing punctuation.
 They weren’t quite sure about the others.
 We put those into a separate pile.

-Fixing Up Some Sentences
+Fixing Up Sentences

 At this point in the lesson, I was able to tailor it slightly toward the specific students in my group.
 This group happened to be writing lots and lots of run-on sentences, so I chose to focus on that skill for the group.
 (Depending on your students you could focus on fragments at this stage or a little of both!)
 We chose one of the run-on sentences from the cards and I wrote it on my mini-whiteboard.
-The group discussed where the punctuation should go to make it “sound right,” and then fixed it up.
+The group discussed where the punctuation should go to make it “sound right,” and then we fixed it up.

 On this particular day, we were writing a response to some articles and videos about our science unit on weather.
 I asked the group to go back to their writing, look for any run-on sentences and use what we just learned to fix them up.
 And luckily for me, Google drive saves any and all changes the students make, so I was easily able to see if they could apply their learning!